YuwenXiong/py-R-FCN/README.md

   	# ... and several other directories ...
   	```

-4. Since py-faster-rcnn does not support muliple training dataset, we need to merge VOC 2007 data and VOC 2012 data maually.
-Just make a new directory named `VOC0712`, put all subfolder except `ImageSets` in `VOC2007` and `VOC2012` into `VOC0712`(you'll merge some folder).
-I provided merged-version ImageSet text files for you, please put them into VOCdevkit/VOC0712/ImageSets.
+4. Since py-faster-rcnn does not support multiple training datasets, we need to merge VOC 2007 data and VOC 2012 data manually.
+Just make a new directory named `VOC0712`, put all subfolders except `ImageSets` in `VOC2007` and `VOC2012` into `VOC0712`(you'll merge some folders).
+I provide a merged-version `ImageSets` folder for you, please put it into `VOCdevkit/VOC0712/`.

 5. Then the folder structure should look like this
   ```Shell